 The previous year ended with Severus’ forces trying to force their way through the Cilician passes in the Taurus Mountains.
 Initially, they were repelled by strong resistance from Niger’s troops, who were holding excellent strategic positions.
 However, as the siege of Niger’s positions progressed, the winter weather began to favour Severus.
-Heavy rainstorms and snowfall started to weaken Niger’s defences and finally Severus’ forces, who saw the weather as a form of divine intervention, managed to break through.
+Heavy rainstorms and snowfall started to weaken Niger’s defences, and finally Severus’ forces, who saw the weather as a form of divine intervention, managed to break through.
 They were now able to enter Cilicia.

 The armies of Severus and Niger met at Issus, where they fought the decisive battle of the war in the East.
-Severus’ troops were led by his generals Valerianus and Anullinus, while Niger lead his forces in person.
-The battle probably took place in May, at a location that has strong historical significance: it was at Issus that Alexander the Great defeated Darius, King of the Persians, in 333 BCE.
+Severus’ troops were led by his generals Valerius Valerianus and Publius Cornelius Anullinus, while Niger lead his forces in person.
+The battle probably took place in April or May, at a location that had strong historical significance: it was at Issus that Alexander the Great defeated Darius, King of the Persians, in 333 BCE.
 At Issus, a fierce battle ensued and Severus’ troops formed testudo to protect themselves from the missiles hurled against them by their opponents.
 Both armies were evenly matched and the battle turned into a bloody affair, with both sides suffering heavy casualties.
 In the end, violent weather may have determined the outcome of the battle.
 Thunder, lightning and heavy rain beat in Niger’s soldiers’ faces and his forces started to give ground.
 According to Cassius Dio, 20.000 of Niger’s soldiers were killed.
 Severus won a decisive victory.
 Niger tried to flee to Antiochia, but was caught and killed in the pursuit.